streamnsight/oke-kubeflow-manifests/README.md

 User namespace identifier can be anything.
 The kubeflow default naming convention is to use `kubeflow-`<email with . and @ replaced by -)>

-Use the `./create_user.sh` script to create a user profile and apply it.
+Use the `./create_user.sh` script to create a user profile and apply it automatically.

 ### MySQL external Database